 The babies will be happy on their larval host plant until they are ready to form a chrysalis.
 They will need a sheltered space to build their new little home.
 The adults will need to seek shelter at night and during rainy weather, and hiding places from predators.
 The really tidy, well manicured lawns aren’t really conducive to attracting butterflies.
 They like a bit of overgrowth, places to get out of the elements.

-The babies will have their leafy diet, but the adults have a sweeter palate.
+The babies have their leafy diet, but the adults have a sweeter palate.
 They prefer nectar from flowers.
 Plant several different colors and shapes of flowers to appeal to different types of butterflies.
 They have varying proboscis (tube-like tongue) lengths and feeding habits.
 Some butterflies like long skinny tubular flowers while others prefer wide open petals.
 When designing your yard, plant several of the same type of flowers together to make a larger buffet for butterflies to enjoy, and the flowers will be more noticeable.
 Plant vegetation in varying heights as well.
-This will create varying microclimates and increase the shelter opportunities.
+This will create varying micro-climates and increase that provide shelter.
 Native plants will attract more butterflies than nonnatives.
 Try to find plants that will bloom at different times so that something is always blooming in your yard.

 Butterflies need to drink just like us, but they can’t just drink from anywhere or they risk drowning.
 They prefer the edges of a pond or a shallow tray with water and rocks in it.
-They use the water to drink, and to cool off.
-And, which surprised me, as a source of minerals.
+They use the water to drink, get minerals and to cool off.
 They don’t get all of the nutrients they need from nectar, so they are able to extract it from the water they drink!

 We are surrounded by chemicals.
-Many homes and agricultural areas spray for insects; many stores treat plants with neonicotinid chemicals which stay on the plant for the duration of its life.
+Many homes and agricultural areas spray for insects; many stores treat plants with systemic pesticides, such as neonicotinids, which stay on the plant for the duration of its life.
 Caterpillars that eat the plant will die, but the plant will remain healthy and bug-free its entire life.
 There has been a dramatic decline in butterfly and bee populations for the last several years, and environmental poisons carry a large part of the blame.
-Help the butterfly populations by buying plants that are not treated with neonicotinid chemicals, avoid widespread application of pesticides in your yard (even organic pesticides kill insects, especially Bt), and provide the beautiful plants needed for all stages of the butterfly’s life.
+Help the butterfly populations by buying plants that are not treated with neonicotinid chemicals, avoid widespread application of pesticides in your yard (even organic pesticides kill insects), and provide the beautiful plants needed for all stages of the butterfly’s life.